I love the summertime. The days are longer. The weather is warmer. And my favorite roadside food stands are in full swing.

 Steps away from the go-karts and mini golf at Bayview Raceway & Golf, Tony’s Bayview Drive-In draws you in with the aroma of their grilled summertime favorites.
 Enjoy a dog and a shake while the cool Lake Erie breeze blows in from the shore.

-A favorite hangout of folks from Buffalo’s West Side, it’s always a sign of warm weather to come when the shutters of Custard Corner open.
-Sit on the patio and enjoy a burger and fries, or even a fried bologna sandwich.
+A favorite of folks from Buffalo’s West Side, it’s always a sign of warm weather to come when the shutters of Custard Corner open.
+Enjoy a burger and fries, or even a fried bologna sandwich.
 And for dessert, take your strawberry vanilla twist for a walk to nearby Lasalle Park or Frank Lloyd Wright Fontana Boathouse.
-Custard corner is also the cure for a late night craving, open until 11pm every day!
+Custard corner is also the cure for a late night craving, open until 9pm every day!

-Enjoy a famous Lake Erie sunset along Canalside’s Central Wharf Boardwalk as you chow down on delicious food, including soft serve ice cream, and an ice cold adult beverage in the beer garden.
+Enjoy a famous Lake Erie sunset along Canalside’s Central Wharf Boardwalk as you chow down on delicious food, including soft serve ice cream, and an ice cold adult beverage.

 This mini oasis, Pautler’s, has been serving up memorable experiences and flavorful dishes and delights dating back to 1958.
 The menu alone exudes the nostalgic feeling the only way warm summer days, hot dogs and ice cream could.
-Your kids, your pets, and your inner child can enjoy the picnic tables, swing sets, slides, and green grass.
-It’s a perfect combination for…well, everyone.
+It’s perfect for…well, everyone.

 Built in an old storage silo dating back to the 1930s, a panoramic view of the swift moving waters of the lower Niagara River is the visual dessert to your burger and fries.
 And if you’re looking to test the limits of your stomach, try the Haystack, a sandwich featured on the show Man vs. Food.